Home/Features/Modules/Sub-GHz (CC1101)

 2. Select Receive

-3. The device listens on the configured frequency
+3. The device listens on the configured frequency.
+The footer shows the current Receive Filter:

 • RcSwitch: 0xABCDEF P1 24b (hex value, protocol number, bit count)